Clinical Research Manager - Pediatric Experimental Therapeutics and Cancer Cellular Therapy

 Oversees and coordinates the purchase, receipt, inventory and distribution of equipment utilized in the conduct of clinical trials.

-In collaboration with clinical research administration and grant managers, may maintain, monitor and reconcile all study and related grant finances.
-These may include budget development, expenditure tracking, procurement, salary offset worksheets and staffing.
+Work collaboratively with clinical research administration and grant managers to help monitor and reconcile all study and related grant finances as needed.??

-The CRM will collaborate with the DFCI CTO, and DF/HCC ODQ to develop study forms, database information, and to establish guidelines for monitoring data quality control for PI Initiated studies / Multi-Center Trials
+The CRM will collaborate with the DFCI CTO and DF/HCC QACT to develop study forms, database information, and to establish guidelines for monitoring data quality control for PI Initiated studies / Multi-Center Trials

 The CRM will oversee the subject enrollment, protocol treatment and follow-up care processes for protocol patients.

-Oversees registration of protocol patients with ODQ or OnCore policies and pharmaceutical company as outlined in protocol.
+Oversees registration of protocol patients with QACT, study group registrar and pharmaceutical company as outlined in protocol.

 Assumes responsibility for essential document compliance for entire portfolio.
 Implements systems to monitor and ensure regulatory document collection and maintenance compliance.??